TheCandidStartup/TheCandidStartup.github.io/_drafts/infinisheet-chore-updates.md

 git-credential-manager (2.0.785) != 2.6.0
 ```

-As far as I can tell, the latest asdf uses openssl 3 which was installed.
+As far as I can tell, the latest asdf uses openssl 3, which was installed.
 Homebrew didn't realize that it could uninstall openssl 1.1.
 It tried to upgrade it and failed because it's no longer supported but did identify that nothing is using it.
 I guess I can manually remove it?

 ## Git Credential Manager

-Homebrew seems to be confused about `git-credential-manager-core` and `git-credential-manager`. `brew list` shows `git-credential-manager-core` is installed but `brew outdated` lists `git-credential-manager, plus there's that failed "migration" from one to the other.
+Homebrew seems to be confused about `git-credential-manager-core` and `git-credential-manager`. `brew list` shows `git-credential-manager-core` is installed but `brew outdated` lists `git-credential-manager`, plus there's that failed "migration" from one to the other.

 Apparently [GCM replaced GCM core](https://github.blog/security/application-security/git-credential-manager-authentication-for-everyone/) in 2022, so it's probably my fault for not keeping up.